Editor’s note: This story contains some graphic photos of elephant poaching.

 Around 15,000 Asian elephants are kept in captivity across the continent, but under international law, it’s illegal to trade Asian elephant in any form — except for rare cases such as swapping blood samples for scientific purposes or sharing animals between zoos.

-“When elephants started to be found killed for their skin, there was clearly a whole new industry and a whole new trade going on,” said Belinda Stewart-Cox, executive director of Elephant Family.
+“When elephants started to be found killed for their skin, there was clearly a whole new industry and a whole new trade going on,” said Belinda Stewart-Cox, director of conservation at Elephant Family.

 Starting in January 2014, Elephant Family launched an investigation into the black market surrounding the skin poaching.
 Their team found online advertisements for beads made from Asian elephant skin and that illegal traders in China are the main customers for Myanmar’s poached elephants, which matched similar findings made by the Smithsonian.